 The Student Leaders Program (SLP) is a yearlong three-part program: pre-summer, summer, and post-summer with the most intensive part taking place during the summer.
 The summer program is an intensive 4-week program tentatively scheduled to take place from June 28 until July 26, 2024.
 The summer program will be an in-person program.
 Upon completion of the summer program, students will implement their Community Engagement Plans and receive follow-on support, training, and professional networking opportunities, including joining the 2,000 strong MEPI Alumni network.
 It is required that each 2024-2025 CEP address climate change and environmental needs.
 A competitive follow-on Accelerator Workshop may be held in the MENA region.

 Who is Eligible?

-This program is open to university students between the ages of 20 and 24 (birth dates falling between July 29, 1996 and June 30, 2000).
+This program is open to university students (undergraduate and graduate) between the ages of 20 and 24 (birth dates falling between July 26, 1999 and June 28, 2004).
 We seek a gender-balanced pool of candidates and give preference to traditionally under-served participants.
-While nominees may be undergraduate or graduate students in any field of academic specialization, it is critical that they exhibit a serious interest in pursuing leadership opportunities in their home countries and demonstrate a desire to deepen their civic engagement.
+Applicants should demonstrate sufficient English-language skills to participate in U.S. university-level classes and must be enrolled in and attending a university in their home countries.
+Students from low-income backgrounds and limited travel experience are highly encouraged to apply.
+While nominees may be undergraduate or graduate students in any field of academic specialization, it is critical that they exhibit a serious interest in addressing climate change, pursuing leadership opportunities in their home countries, and demonstrate a desire to deepen their civic engagement.

 Preference will be given to applicants who have not previously traveled to the United States.
-Applicants should demonstrate sufficient English-language skills to participate in U.S. university-level classes and must be enrolled in and attending a university in their home countries.
 At the time of application and while participating in the program, participants cannot hold U.S. citizenship or be a U.S. Legal Permanent Resident.